 According to the Stonewall School Report (2017), nearly half of LGBT students are still bullied at school for being LGBT, and 40% of those young people have skipped school as a result.
 Although there have been more recent changes to the RSE curriculum, inclusion starts at home, therefore it’s important to challenge narratives and learned behaviour early on.

 Phrases such as “That’s so Gay” or “Don’t be such a Girl” are incredibly harmful, even if your child doesn’t understand the meaning behind them.
 If language is learned, then so can behaviour, therefore nip any negative behaviour in the bud and explain why something is wrong.

 That’s not to say that every day needs to be a structured lesson on diversity, but normalising certain language and behaviour in your every day will mean that your children won’t be fearful of people who may identify differently to them and they’re less likely to use harmful language.

 Why not listen to music by people with an androgynous style and then look at photos of them after?
 Encourage them to play with a variety of toys.
 If you watch sports, make sure that your children experience all genders playing the sports.
 With more knowledge comes confidence, which means children will be more likely tell a teacher when they notice bullying type behaviour or go as far as to challenge their peers themselves.
-A fantastic resource for more inclusive teaching or tips on how to raise an ally is this one by Stonewall.

 To raise an ally takes a lot of work, but for families like mine your work is so important.
 It means people from different communities can be themselves, and we have a chance to witness a future where people are seen and treated as equals.
 The world will become more accessible, and people will feel a lot safer.